Updated November 2024.

 The electrical power at your home or business can go out for a dozen different reasons — whether it’s severe weather or a natural disaster, or even if a nearby construction project goes awry and a worker accidentally cuts a power line to your neighborhood.
 That can mean many hours without electricity, potentially resulting in spoiled food after the fridge goes out; or in winter, a pipe freezing and then bursting, causing calamitous water damage (Read this Bradish Case Study!) and a subsequent mold infestation; or dangerously unlivable indoor temperatures (too hot or too cold); or the life-threatening failure of needed medical equipment; and the list goes on and on.

-In 2020 (latest data available), the average household or business across the United States experienced eight hours of electric power interruptions, according to the U.S. Energy Information Administration.
+In 2022 (latest data available), the average household or business across the United States experienced five-and-a-half hours of electric power interruptions, according to the U.S. Energy Information Administration.
 The average outage hovered around two hours.
 But as we all know, extended outages can, and do occur.
 A generator offers solid reassurance that your home or business will be functional, regardless of the source of the power outage.

 Two types of generators: Portable and standby